Griselinia: Chemical characteristics

 Petroselinic acid occurs as the major fatty acid in the species, indicating a relationship to the Apiaceae and the Araliaceae.
 Recent genetic evidence from the Angiosperm Phylogeny Group has shown that Griselinia is correctly placed in the Apiales.

 New Zealand species

 The two New Zealand species are large shrubs or trees, from 4–20 m tall.
 Both trees can be epiphytic or hemiepiphytic.
 The young tree often colonizes amongst other epiphytes like Collospermum and Astelia high in the forest canopy, before growing aerial roots down the trunk of its host.
-Upon contact with the ground the roots can become large – up to 25 cm thick, and are easily identified for their heavy lengthwise corrugations.
-G. lucida seldom becomes a freestanding tree if having begun life epiphytically, and can often be seen to have collapsed where the host has died.

-Epiphytic growth in G. littoralis is less common but does occur in wetter climates.
+Upon contact with the ground, the roots can become large – up to 25 cm thick, and are easily identified for their heavy lengthwise corrugations.
+G. lucida rarely becomes a freestanding tree if having begun life epiphytically, and can often be seen to have collapsed where the host has died.
+Epiphytic growth in G. littoralis is less common, but does occur in wetter climates.

 The vernacular names are of Māori origin.